|More Poetic Canons

-XVII: These days the "perfect poem" has no point at all and no sound to please or tease the ear; it is composed simply of bizarre images, as from the mind of a tortured soul with anal hemorrhoids and, at the other end, canker soars on the mouth.
+XVII: These days the "perfect poem" has no point at all and no sound to please or tease the ear; it is composed simply of bizarre images, as from the mind of a tortured soul with canker sores at one end of the digestive tract and hemorrhoids at the other.
 Nevertheless, it is political in that it assigns blame to a group of people not likely to be present at any reading of the poem.

 XVIII: In every aspect of life, politics, money, and corruption are to be found.
 Poetry is no exception.
 While there is little money to be made in poetry, the scramble for reputation replaces it with one-upmanship.
-In fact, the best and wisest poets never read in public, as lesser poets will flock around them in an attempt to steal their reputation by mere association.
+In fact, the best and wisest poets never read in public, as lesser poets will flock around them in an attempt to steal the magic dust of their reputation.

 XIX: If a poems is written by a female, it will be full of sly sexuality; if it is written by a male, it will contain some form or expression of conquest, if only conquest of one's male feelings.
 As a result, women are generally happier poets than men are.